depression_pain

 A modified model for understanding depression and anxiety ought to involve a whole person, integrative approach.

 Public acts of violence seem to fill the news media streams these days and are typically followed by outcries for greater access to mental health care for those that need it most.
-And although most individuals with serious mental illness are not dangerous, many of the perpetrators of these heinous crimes later turn out to have a documented history of depression or mental illness, which often went untreated.
+And although almost all individuals with serious mental illness are not dangerous, many of the perpetrators of these heinous crimes later turn out to have a documented history of depression or mental illness, which often went untreated.

 So, what can we do to stop the anguish?
 What is it that we are missing?